 Bonne Fête des Mères or Happy Mother’s Day

-Of course, it is customary for French preschool and elementary children to make handmade arts and crafts gifts ( I still have my the gifts my children made for me like the macaroni, papier maché or salt dough painted beads necklaces) at school with their teacher to give mom on that special day with a festive “Bonne Fête Maman!” along with a traditional handwritten poem such as the classic poem every French elementary student learns called Pour ma Mère by Maurice Carême.
+Of course, it is customary for French preschool and elementary children to make handmade arts and crafts gifts ( I still have the precious gifts my children made for me like the macaroni, papier maché or salt dough painted beads necklaces) at school with their teacher to give mom on that special day with a festive “Bonne Fête Maman!” along with a traditional handwritten poem such as the classic poem every French elementary student learns called Pour ma Mère by Maurice Carême.

 My very first fond memory of Mother’s Day was in 2001 because I got to celebrate this special day with my newborn baby girl surrounded by family.
-Also, one of our family traditions is to serve breakfast in bed or le petit-déjeuner au lit with café au lait and croissants and some mimosas. (wait! don’t get out of bed yet especially if you smell the café or you’ll spoil the surprise!)
+Also, one of our family traditions is to serve brakfast in bed or le petit-déjeuner au lit with café au lait and croissants and some mimosas. (wait! don’t get out of bed yet especially if you smell the café or you’ll spoil the surprise!)
 How do you like to celebrate your special day?

 Il y a plus de fleurs